top of page

 10. What should I do if my child resists wearing glasses?

-I believe that often the parents and teachers are the people who are in the best position to notice changes in a child's behavior.
-If you notice any warning signs that suggest vision problems in your child, consult an eye specialist as soon as possible.
+Parents and teachers are often in the best position to notice changes in a child's behavior.
+If you notice warning signs of vision problems, consult an eye specialist promptly.
 A simple check-up today can prevent major problems tomorrow.

-✨ Share this article with your friends and other parents and teachers to raise awareness about eye problems in kids.
+💖 Share this article with your friends and other parents and teachers to raise awareness!